Huzaifa-Atiq/Huzaifa-Atiq/README.md

 I'm a passionate student and tech enthusiast who loves exploring new concepts and building projects that challenge me to learn.
 I enjoy solving problems, experimenting with new technologies, and finding ways to turn ideas into functional projects.
 Alongside coding, I explore 3D graphics and visual design, which helps me blend logic with creativity in my projects.

-- 🌱 **Currently learning:** Improving my Python and C skills, exploring React Native
+- 🌱 **Currently learning:** Improving my Python skills and exploring React Native
 - 🌍 **Languages:** English, Urdu

 ## My Skills 🧠